-The walk to Kincardine begins with crossing the canal over the rotating bridge to the north bank and heading east along the towpath with the canal on the left.
-The walk passes between the canal and Camelon, an area which was built around fabricating nails but more recently the site of a large tarworks.
+The walk to Kincardine begins with crossing the canal over the swing bridge to the north bank, and turning right.
+The towpath heads east with the canal on the right.
+The path is between the canal and Camelon, an area which was built around fabricating nails but more recently the site of a large tarworks.
 The whole southern bank of the Canal was an industrial area, stretching from the high station in the east to Bonnybridge.
-In addition to the Antonine Wall, the area is the site of coal and iron mining, with the former tar works and British Steel works occupying the bankside between the wheel and the Union Inn
+In addition to the Antonine Wall, the area is the site of coal and iron mining, with the former tar works and British Steel works occupying the bankside between the wheel and the Union Inn.

 The path follows the left bank of the Canal (careful at the roundabout) and passes the Lock Inn.
 A personal comment is that my sole dutiful visit to the Union Inn was somewhat underwhelming and a trifle gloomy.
 By contrast, the Lock Inn was a pleasant visit, just one Lock down at Lock 15 was a far pleasanter gaff, cosy.
 And the folks tidying up in the morning are happy to comment on the weather.